 You can see the design from Kickstarter here.
-Take a look at the speaker below:
+They ended up raising just over $11000.

 It goes to show you that people love novelty items, things that look different and that no one else owns.
 It’s probably the same with the Spinbox, a cardboard built-it-yourself record player.
 The idea seems strange, novel and maybe even unpractical, but that’s precisely the reason it will sell.

-What’s neat about this design is the fact that when you pledge different amounts to the vinyl Bluetooth speaker you get different packages where you can either submit a request an album for the speaker.
+What’s neat about this design is the fact that when you pledge different amounts to the vinyl Bluetooth speaker, you get different packages where you can either submit a request for an album for the speaker.